selmalopez/data-challenges/04-Decision-Science/04-Logistic-Regression/01-Logit/README.md

 We will also compare it to a Logit model for `dim_is_five_star`.

-Open the notebook `logit.ipynb` and follow instructions.
+Open the notebook `logit.ipynb` and follow the instructions.